equinor/EIT-hub/docs/design/readme.md

 EIT-Hub Minium Viable Product
 ============================

-The goal of EIT-Hub is to create a platform for hosting and development of IoT application.
-(And all the off label use we will use it for.)
+The goal of EIT-Hub help development of IoT prototypes.
 By removing some of the annoying not fun stuff.
 This first MVP have goal of removing 3 hazels:

 1. Gui.
 2. Security.